Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 **Overview.** The GSplatLoc method presents an innovative approach to camera localization, leveraging the differentiable nature of 3D Gaussian splatting for efficient and accurate pose estimation.

-**Motivation.** Recent advancements in 3D scene representation, particularly the 3D Gaussian Splatting technique [@kerbl3dGaussianSplatting2023], have opened new avenues for efficient and high-quality 3D scene rendering.
-By adapting this approach to the task of camera localization, we aim to exploit its differentiable properties and speed advantages to achieve robust and real-time pose estimation.
+**Motivation.** Recent advancements in 3D scene representation, particularly the 3D Gaussian Splatting technique[@kerbl3DGaussianSplatting2023] , have opened new avenues for efficient and high-quality 3D scene rendering.
+By adapting this approach to the task of camera localization, we aim to exploit its differentiable properties and speed advantages to achieve robust and real-time pose estimation. kerbl3dGaussianSplatting2023
 **Problem formulation.** Our objective is to estimate the 6-DoF pose $(R, t) \in SE(3)$ of a query depth image $D_q$, where $R$ is the rotation matrix and $t$ is the translation vector in the camera coordinate system.
 Given a 3D representation of the environment in the form of 3D Gaussians, let $\mathcal{G} = \{G_i\}_{i=1}^N$ denote a set of $N$ 3D Gaussians, and posed reference depth images $\{D_k\}$, which together constitute the reference data.

 ## Scene Representation

-Building upon the Gaussian splatting method [@kerbl3dGaussianSplatting2023], we adapt the scene representation to focus on the differentiable depth rendering process, which is crucial for our localization task.
+Building upon the Gaussian splatting method [@kerbl3DGaussianSplatting2023], we adapt the scene representation to focus on the differentiable depth rendering process, which is crucial for our localization task.
 Our approach utilizes the efficiency and quality of Gaussian splatting while tailoring it specifically for depth-based localization.

 **3D Gaussians.** Each Gaussian $G_i$ is characterized by its 3D mean $\boldsymbol{\mu}_i \in \mathbb{R}^3$, 3D covariance matrix $\boldsymbol{\Sigma}_i \in \mathbb{R}^{3\times3}$, opacity $o_i \in \mathbb{R}$, and scale $\mathbf{s}_i \in \mathbb{R}^3$.
 To represent the orientation of each Gaussian, we use a rotation quaternion $\mathbf{q}_i \in \mathbb{R}^4$.